SnorlaxBio/dev/RFC/RFC9293/FunctionalSpecification.md

 <!-- TODO ### 20240829 | 3.1.
 Header Format -->
 <!-- TODO ### 20240829 | 3.2.
 Specific Option Definitions -->
 <!-- TODO ### 20240829 | 3.3.
 TCP Terminology Overview -->

+### 3.3.
+TCP Terminology Overview

+This section includes an overview of key terms needed to understand the detailed protocol operation in the rest of the document.
+There is glossary of terms in [Section 4.
+Glossary](./Glossary.md).

+#### 3.3.1.
+Key Connection State Variables

+Before we can discuss the operation of the TCP implementation in detail, we need to introduce some detailed terminology.
+The maintenance of a TCP connection requires maintaining state for several variables.
+We conceive of these variables being stored in

 <!-- TODO ### 20240829 | 3.4.
 Sequence Numbers  -->

 ### 3.5.
 Establishing a Connection